yevhenorlov/karabiner-config/README.md

-# Karabiner Config for my Varmilo VA108M
+# ⌨️ Karabiner config for my Varmilo VA108M

 forked from awesome config by Jesse Skelton showed here: [https://youtu.be/uaJSjgVEhMQ](https://youtu.be/uaJSjgVEhMQ)